GryllsAddons/ShaguTweaks-mods/README.md

 - **Unit Frame Energy & Mana Tick**
 *unitframes-energy-tick.lua*
 *Adds an energy & mana tick to the player frame.*

-- **UI Restyle**
-*ui-restyle.lua*
-*Restyles minimap, buff/debuffs, unitframe names and buttons.*
-*If you are using [MinimapButtonBag-vanilla](https://github.com/laytya/MinimapButtonBag-vanilla) or [MinimapButtonBag-TurtleWoW](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) the MinimapButtonBag button will be repositioned below the minimap or clock.
-The MinimapButtonBag button will be hidden unless you mouse over it.*

 - **Unit Frame Name Class Colors**
 *unitframes-nameclasscolor.lua*